Wesleyan-Media-Project/party_classifier/README.md

 ## 1. Overview

 This repo contains scripts for a multinomial ad-level party classifier that classifies ads into DEM/REP/OTHER.
-The difference to the [other party classifier](https://github.com/Wesleyan-Media-Project/party_classifier_pdid) is that for this classifier the training data consists of **individual** ads whose pd_id has `party_all` coded in the WMP entity file.
+The difference to the [other party classifier](https://github.com/Wesleyan-Media-Project/party_classifier_pdid) is that for this classifier the training data consists of **individual** ads whose pd_id has `party_all` coded in the [WMP entity file](https://github.com/Wesleyan-Media-Project/datasets/tree/main/wmp_entity_files) which is a list of all the unique sponsors of ads on Google and Facebook.
 By contrast, the other party classifier concatenates all ads of a pd_id into one.
 In situations where you need clear and specific predictions about political party affiliations for ads, it is better to use the [other party classifier](https://github.com/Wesleyan-Media-Project/party_classifier_pdid).
 This is because the other party classifier operates under the assumption that all ads associated with a single pd_id will belong to the same party, leading to more consistent and potentially more accurate predictions about party affiliation when viewing the ads collectively rather than individually.
 The main purpose of this ad-level classifier is to get predictions for individual ads, which can then be used to express the degree to which an ad belongs to either party.

 ## 2. Data